runemalm/refactoring-exercise-java/README.md

 - Add comments to the code, where needed.

 Note that normally I model the application by some kind of layered architecture, e.g. the *Hexagonal Architecture* pattern.
 In this project however, it's not possible due to the lack of domain model and application.
 Thus, there are anemic domain models (lacking business logic in the classes).

+Also, the movies "database" is right now hard-coded into the "Record" domain service.
+If this were an actual application, I'd move this data to an actual database and create a "movie" repository to access it.

 ## Testing